/screen - Check AML compliance

 The endpoint evaluates all addresses together and returns a single decision.

-Even if one address is compliant, if any other address in the request is flagged the entire request may receive a
+Even if one address is compliant, if any other address in the request is flagged the entire request may receive a true

 response.